Shrimp Jambalaya

 Instructions

-2. Heat a large skillet over medium high heat, add in the shrimp in a single layer and cook for 2 to 3 minutes until seared.
+2. Heat a large pot over medium high heat, add in the shrimp in a single layer and cook for 2 minutes until seared.
+Then flip each shrimp.
+Cook for 2 more minutes and remove from the pot and reserve.

-5. Turn the heat off and let the rice and spaghetti sit covered about 15 minutes then remove the lid and fluff the rice with a fork.
-Return the shrimp and peppers to the skillet and toss to combine.
+5. Turn the heat off then remove the lid and fluff the rice with a fork.
+Add another 1.5 tsp of Herbie's Korean BBQ Rub.
+Return the shrimp and peppers to the pot and stir to combine.

 6. Divide the jambalaya among six plates with a little chives.